Offensive Application Security

 This way of working is based on our experience performing penetration tests and security reviews that are technology focused and build on three pillars.

-An offensive penetration test, a defence-oriented system review and assistance with defining and adopting a structured way of working for securing systems over time.
+An offensive penetration test, a defense-oriented system review and assistance with defining and adopting a structured way of working for securing systems over time.
 The typical security review assignment includes a penetration test and, depending on the agreement one or both of the other two parts.

 The system review focuses on architecture, design principles, operations and maintenance of a system and includes source code review and in-depth interviews with development team representatives.
 The result of a system review is commonly a set of weaknesses that may be technical or process oriented in nature but constitutes a risk to the system.